How AI Coding Agents Actually Generate CSS (And Why It's Always the Same)

 Sailop takes the opposite approach to temperature.
 Instead of adding randomness to the generation process, it adds constraints that redirect the model toward specific, coherent design choices.

-Here is how the Sailop skill works when loaded into an AI agent like Claude Code:
+Here is the skill in action inside an agent like Claude Code:

 Standard LLM generation: